Would YOU hire a Wall Street Occupier if you were hiring?

 And then you have to provide that person with a workplace - a desk, a computer, office space, etc. which costs so much per square foot and has to be heated, cooled, lit, and cleaned.
 And add in supplies and other tools of the trade.
 It costs money to hire people!

 And then there is the question of whether you will make any money on the new hire - and is it worth it.
-Say you hire someone and pay them $50,000 a year, with benefits and the costs associated with hiring - what would be a starting salary of about $25,000 a year.
+Say you hire someone at a starting salary of about $25,000 a year, which would cost you $50,000 a year, with benefits and the costs associated with hiring.
 This newbie requires a lot of training and instruction - after all, colleges never were training grounds for work, and today, many kids graduate without even the most basic skills.

 Maybe you make an additional $55,000 a year by hiring this lad.
 Is it worth it?
 Five grand a year?
 Bear in mind that in addition to the cash costs of hiring someone, there is also the time it takes away from your work to hire them - time that you could be using to make money for yourself.